-- A. Mitigation required as a result of the IAMP will be secured through articles and requirements within the IAMP DCO and/or by planning obligation as appropriate. - B. The Phasing Strategy submitted as part of the IAMP DCO application shall demonstrate how the strategic infrastructure for the IAMP will be delivered. - C. Where necessary, to make development of the IAMP acceptable in planning terms, developer contributions will be sought to mitigate the impact of the IAMP.
-In seeking any such contributions, regard shall be had to scheme viability and other material considerations.
+- B. Mitigation required as a result of other proposals will be secured through articles and requirements within a DCO, planning conditions or planning obligations as appropriate. - B. C. The Phasing Strategy submitted as part of the IAMP DCO application shall demonstrate how the strategic infrastructure for the IAMP as identified in the Infrastructure Delivery Plan will be delivered. - C. D. Where necessary, to make development of the IAMP acceptable in planning terms, developer contributions (in the form of planning obligations) will be sought to mitigate the impact of the IAMP.
+In seeking any such contributions, regard shall be had to scheme viability and other material considerations. - 181.
 The need for any mitigation of the impacts of the IAMP will be identified during the preparation, submission and examination of the IAMP DCO application.
 Mitigation will be secured within the articles and requirements of the DCO, or by planning obligation, as appropriate.
+Mitigation for any other proposals within the IAMP AAP area will be secured by articles and requirements within a DCO, planning condition or planning obligation.
 The PPG recognises the role of planning obligations to assist in mitigating the impact of development.
-Planning obligations should only be sought where they are necessary to make the development acceptable in planning terms, directly relate to the development and are fairly and reasonably related in scale and kind.
+Planning obligations should only be sought where; they are necessary to make the development acceptable in planning terms; directly relate to the development; and are fairly and reasonably related in scale and kind. - 182.
 Development of the IAMP requires significant early investment in infrastructure.
 The timing of provision of that infrastructure will be secured through the Phasing Strategy forming part of the IAMP DCO application.

-Developer contributions may be appropriate to fund measures to mitigate the impact of development on the environment and to deliver key infrastructure to support the implementation of the scheme.
+- 183. Developer contributions may be appropriate to fund measures to mitigate the impact of development on the environment and to deliver key infrastructure to support the implementation of the scheme.
 However, it is expected that the majority of strategic infrastructure will be built or procured directly by the promoter of the IAMP DCO.
-Similarly, it is possible that a proportion of environmental mitigation could be delivered directly by the promoter within the IAMP AAP area.

-Table 1 sets out the infrastructure interventions required to mitigate the impact of development proposals.
+Similarly, it is possible that a proportion of environmental mitigation could be delivered directly by the promoter within the IAMP AAP area. - 184.
+This is described in the separate Infrastructure Delivery Plan which accompanies this Area Action Plan. - Table 1 The Infrastructure Delivery Plan sets out the infrastructure interventions required to mitigate the impact of development proposals.